AALIYAH f Arabic, English (Modern)

 , which has a different origin.
 The name became popular in England after the German House of Hanover came to the British throne in the 18th century - it was borne by daughters of both George II and George III.
 The author Henry Fielding used it for the title character in his novel Amelia

 (1751).
 Another famous bearer was Amelia Earhart (1897-1937), the first woman to make a solo flight over the Atlantic Ocean.... [more]

 In the English-speaking world, this name is usually given in reference to the United States of America (see AMERIGO

 ).
 It came into use as an American name in the 19th century.

 AMETHYST f English (Rare)

-From the name of the precious stone, which is Greek in origin and means "not drunk", as it was believed to be a remedy against drunkenness.
+meaning "intoxicated, drunk", as it was believed to be a remedy against drunkenness.

 AMITY f English (Rare)

 From the English word meaning "friendship"

 AMY f English